-3.1 The collections are strong in the area of schools, businesses, parish councils, families, estates, and non-conformist places of worship.
+3.1 The collections are strong in the area of schools, businesses, groups, families, estates, and non-conformist places of worship.

-- 3.2 Areas where the service is weaker are non-official organisations such as voluntary groups and minorities (such as disabled, minority ethnic groups and sexual minorities). - 3.3 Digital records are not held in a large quantity and that remains an area for development.
-However, Barnsley Museums are developing a Digital Strategy during 2017-18 and that will detail the plans and procedures for managing digital records, including our film and sound collections.
+- 3.2 Areas where the service is weaker are non-official organisations such as voluntary groups and minorities (such as disabled, minority ethnic groups and sexual minorities). - 3.3 Born-digital records are accepted by the service in a variety of formats and stored securely on the Council's Sharepoint system.
+These include digital photographs, film, sound, reports, newsletters and other sources.
+Securing a new and robust system for managing digital material and making it accessible remains a priority.